aydinmserhat/MatLab/README.md

-# MatLab
+# MatLab Thermodynamics mfiles.
-This repository contains simple and sample matlab code based on college assignments
+This repository contains simple and sample matlab code for lecture of chemical engineering thermodynamics based on college assignments.